tiprankstipranks

 Our net sales and profits depend on the level of customer spending for our products, which is sensitive to general economic conditions and other factors.

 Restaurant dining and food delivery services are generally discretionary items for end-consumers.
 Therefore, the success of our business depends significantly on broader economic factors and trends in consumer spending.
 Consumers have broad discretion as to where to spend their disposable income and may choose to reduce their restaurant and foodservice spending in times of inflation, high interest and unemployment rates which would negatively impact our customers and then in turn our results of operations.
 As global economic conditions continue to be volatile and economic uncertainty remains, trends in consumer discretionary spending also remain unpredictable and subject to declines.
-Any of these factors could harm our business, financial condition, results of operations or cash flows.
+Any of these factors could materially and adversely affect our business, financial condition, results of operations and cash flows.

 Demand - Risk 2